Please read the “TCT Disclaimer” under the True Crime tab at the top of the page before reading any true crime posts.

 I first heard about this case while I was watching make-up tutorial videos.
 Seems weird?
 I’ll explain.
 I haven’t really worn makeup since March when I started working from home, because what’s the fucking point?
 “Do it for yourself!”
 Aw, sweet…but no. Do you have any idea how much money I’ve spent on makeup?
 I’m not wasting that beautiful shit on the same pair of PJs I’ve been wearing for two days while I sit in front of the TV eating pretzel thins by the handful.

-Part of me is definitely deprived of the joys of makeup though, so I’ve been filling that Color Pop palette sized hole in my heart by watching Bailey Sarian.
-Now, I admit I figured I was too old to really card about YouTube personalities, but apparently I just needed to find the right one.
-Now that I’ve discovered Bailey and her Mystery Makeup Monday series my life will never be the same.
-It’s makeup and a true crime story.
+Part of me is definitely deprived of the joys of makeup though, so I’ve been filling that Color Pop palette-sized hole in my heart by watching Bailey Sarian.
+Now, I admit I figured I was too old to really care about YouTube personalities, but apparently, I just needed to find the right one.
+Now that I’ve discovered Bailey and her Murder, Mystery & Makeup Monday series my life will never be the same.
+It’s makeup and a true-crime story.
 I want to be her when I grow up.
 I love her.